mautic/developer-documentation-new/docs/rest_api/authentication.rst

    * - Name
      - Description
-   * - Authorization code flow
+   * - Authorization Code flow
      - This flow is best if you want Users to log in with their own Mautic accounts.
 All actions taken get registered as if the User performed them in Mautic's UI.
    * - Client Credentials flow
      - This flow is best for Machine-to-Machine - M2M - communications.
 For example, in Cron jobs that run at fixed times of day.